-Aaron’s background is building businesses that transform industries and in 2016, he launched Blokable.
-Aaron has founded and led businesses and product teams, notably spearheading Amazon’s first two physical retail businesses, Amazon Go and Amazon Books.
+Aaron’s background is building products, systems, and businesses that transform industries and in 2016, he launched Blokable.
+Aaron has founded and led businesses and product teams, notably solving difficult product and business problems to enable the launch of Amazon’s first two physical retail businesses, Amazon Go and Amazon Books.
 At Amazon, Aaron saw first-hand the opportunity to apply advanced technology, supply chain and logistics to enable innovative and integrated business models in the built environment.
 Prior to his time at Amazon, Aaron, among other projects, co-founded Mylio, a software startup that protected and organized large libraries of personal photographs and memories.
-Mylio has raised over $55M from technology industry leaders including Bill Gates, Michael Dell, Mark Benioff and others.
-He also co-founded Industrial Color, a global leader in digital media Software as a Service, where he built a world-class team and digital media infrastructure that serviced customers like NBC, Warner Bros, Victoria’s Secret, Sony Pictures, Gap/Old Navy, CBS and Publicis.
-Aaron was CTO and head of the software business.

 Timothy connects the dots between user experience, technology, and business.
 Through the lens of architect, human-centric industrial designer, and business strategist, he has successfully created and expanded on customer experience for industry leaders including Boeing, Best Buy, Amazon, and LATAM Airlines.
 Tim’s professional experience merging physical environments and digital technology into holistic customer experiences has made him a sought-after conference speaker and graduate lecturer.
 He has worked as a design leader within both agency and corporate environments, most notably with AmazonGo, TEAGUE, and HOK Architects.
 At Blokable, Tim’s career has come full circle, bringing his unique experience to the challenge of creating a new category of housing.